 Mark Twain once said, “If you tell the truth, you don’t have to remember anything.”
 Lying is not as simple as telling the truth versus falsifying it.
 It is deeper than that.
 It is not always about distortion or nondisclosure of facts, it may well be about creating a whole new set of truths that only the liar knows of.
 Today, I reflect on an interesting topic: why do people lie?

-Story of a lie
+The story of a lie

 It appears some lie for no reason at all, while many lie with great reasoning, some lie for a cause, and many build a cause to lie.
-It is not always about the flip side of truth.
+It is not always about the flip side of the truth.
 Sometimes, a lie stands on its own two feet.
 Upon deep examination, you will find that lying is a complex act, a complicated aspect of one’s personality, it is more than a habit, almost a natural human trait.

 Here are the three primary causes of telling lies, they are not mutually exclusive:

 1. To hide information